oliviabrcan/digital-writing-folio/exercises.md

 ### Write a summary and reflection on the feedback you recieved and a plan for the next few weeks
 The plot I've planned out is solid and very structured becuase I didn't want to have too many branches of text sicne that's too much work for me and I don't have time to have multiple different outcomes.
 I want to have the entire plot written in a word doc by next Wednesday so I can jump into coding it in Twine.

+# Week 10

+- What were your expectations coming into the class and what have you learnt?

+My expectations were something about hoping to learn a lot of new things and see where coding and digital writing took my own writing, both in itself and the structure of it.
+I've learnt a lot about digital writing and coding like I expected, and have been familiarising myself mostly with Twine and Glitch over the semester.
+Learning how to make interactive fiction on Twine has been very interesting and where I've learnt the most.

+- How has your creative writing practice developed?
+Are there new directions?
+Or perhaps it has confirmed something about your practice as it was?

+My practice has developed through this new knowledge of coding on digital platforms.
+Other than that, my writing itself hasn't changed much, it's how I'm displaying my writing for this class (digitally) which is different.

+- What particular aspects of code-based writing and E-Lit might inform your practice from here on?
+Perhaps you will take an aspect of E-Lit into an analogue space?
+Perhaps you will never go near code ever again!

+I don't think I want to work on Twine or any other digital writing platform professionally, but maybe I would play around with it for fun or in my free time.
+In saying that, I prefer analogue writing a lot more compared to digital writing, maybe becuase it's easier, or maybe becuase it's just what I'm used to and a lot more accessible and popular with readers.